 How to apply

-Applicants must complete their home local authority’s Common Application Form online – Autumn Term.
+Applicants must complete their home local authority’s Common Application Form.

-If you are applying for a Foundation place, the school will write to the minister of your church for a reference.
+If you are applying for a Foundation place, the school will write to the minister or priest of your church for a reference and to confirm that you meet the criteria.
+Please note that attendance of twice a month for at least two years is required to meet the Foundation criteria.

-Applicants who have applied for a Specialist Music Place will be invited to take a specialist music aptitude test at the school.
+Applicants who have applied for a Specialist Music Place will be invited to take a specialist music aptitude test at the school in the Autumn term.

-Outcome letters are sent to all applicants by Wandsworth Council – Spring Term.
+Outcome letters are sent to all applicants by Wandsworth Council – Spring term (normally on 1st March).

 Mid-year applications can be made at any time throughout the year, but it should be noted that this will generally result in being placed on the waiting list as vacancies rarely arise.
 When a vacancy does arise, the applicant who best meets the Governing Body’s admissions criteria will be offered the place, regardless of how long she or he has been on the waiting list.